Veigar Build Guide by Ramian

 The best Veigar skin is Veigar Greybeard , and if you say otherwise, you're wrong.
 The more you know!

 Another history lesson!!
 Before Veigar's rework, his Event Horizon had no delay before coming into effect.
 It just appeared there instantly when you pressed E. You didn't need to aim nearly as much as now, seeing as you just press E in the right place and you guarantee a stun.
 Obviously this was busted as hell.
 All Veigar had to do was press E right next to you, and at that point it was basically guaranteed that you would die 1.2 seconds later.
 As sad as I was to see Riot put a 0.5 second delay on it, it was probably healthy for the game overall.

 This is Veigar's original splash art:

-First and foremost, thank YOU, dear reader, for there is literally no point in writing a MOBAFire guide if no one reads it, which you have, almost 280k times!
+First and foremost, thank YOU, dear reader, for there is literally no point in writing a MOBAFire guide if no one reads it, which you have, over 300k times!
 Thank you!
 I hope you enjoy Veigar as much as I do, and good luck commanding him on the Fields of Justice!!